jjchen805/Airbnb-Investment-Management-Platform/README.md

 # Airbnb Investment & Host Intelligence Platform

-A multi-city Airbnb market intelligence dashboard with three tabs:
+A multi-city Airbnb market intelligence dashboard built with Dash, CatBoost, and SHAP.
+Designed as a reusable framework — any city available on [Inside Airbnb](https://insideairbnb.com) can be onboarded in four commands.

+---

+## What it does

+The app has a landing page where users identify themselves as one of three types, then get directed to the relevant tab:

-- **Market Explorer** — interactive map of listings with filters and KPI cards
+- **🗺️ Market Explorer** — interactive Carto map of all listings with filters (neighbourhood, room type, property type, price range, Superhost status), KPI summary cards, and a listing detail panel with review theme bars color-coded by sentiment direction
-- **Superhost Advisor** — per-listing Superhost probability, SHAP explanations, and actionable recommendations
-- **Investor Predictor** — ML-based nightly price prediction for new listings with SHAP-driven insights

-Currently supports San Francisco, New York City, and Chicago.
-Designed to expand to additional cities without code changes.
+- **🌟 Superhost Advisor** — select any existing listing to see its Superhost probability (CatBoost classifier), a SHAP-driven explanation of what's pushing it toward or away from Superhost status, ranked actionable recommendations, and a strengths vs weaknesses breakdown
+- **📈 Investor Predictor** — input form for a planned listing that returns an ML-based nightly price estimate, market comparison vs neighbourhood and property type medians, SHAP price drivers, and amenity gap tips grounded in actual market lift data

+City switching is available in the navbar — all three tabs update instantly.
+Adding a new city requires no code changes.

 ---